-We advise seeking employment law guidance for businesses if you are uncertain how the changes to the legislation may affect your firm or employees.
-So, in this blog, we will discuss all the changes that occurred in employment law in Ireland.
+We provide advice to employers seeking employment law guidance for their businesses if they are uncertain how the changes to Irish legislation will affect their company and/or employees.
+In this blog, we discuss some recent changes that occurred in employment law in 2022-2023 in Ireland.

-The expansion of parental leave in Ireland starting in July 2022 is an additional adjustment to employment rules.
-Parental leave offers parents paid time off after the birth of a child.
-It was first implemented in 2019 and extended for the first time in 2021.
+The expansion of parent leave in Ireland since July 2022 is an additional adjustment to employment rules.
+Parent leave offers parents paid time off after the birth of a child.
+It was first implemented in 2019 and has been extended in 2021 and 2022.

 Whistleblowing Legislation